|Degrees:||B.S. (University of Wisconsin-Madison), M.A. (Northern Arizona University), Ph.D. (University of Minnesota)|

 2011: Margaret Church Memorial Prize for best essay of the year, Purdue University, for “‘The Shortcomings of Timetables’: Greenwich, Modernism, and the Limits of Modernity” in Modern Fiction Studies (Summer 2010).

 “Time and the Literature of Globalization” in Time and Literature.
-Cambridge: Cambridge UP (forthcoming)
+Ed.
+Thomas Allen.
+Cambridge: Cambridge University Press, 2018.
+242-256.

 “Living the rhythms of the global: Time, globalization discourse, and rhythm-analysis” in Time, Globalization and Human Experience.
 Ed.
 Paul Huebener, Susie O’Brien, Tony Porter et.al.
 London: Rutgers, 2017.
 174-190.